khangdang123/ProjectDatabase/meetings.md

 ### 2023-11-26 at 4:00
 - All members of the Group
 - Worked on the final 4 requirements in order to meet the requirements for milestone 2.

+### 2023-12-07 at 7:00
+- Jordan and Andy
+- Worked on the final requirement in order to meet all the requirements for milestone 3.
+- Recorded final video